ThomasB123/Project-Euler/README.md

 # Project Euler
-These are problems that I have solved from https://projecteuler.net
+These are solutions to the problems from https://projecteuler.net The problems are included as comments in each python file If you want to run any of these yourself then download them and run them from your terminal with python.